Q-learning: History

 Q-learning was introduced by Chris Watkins in 1989.
-A convergence proof was presented by Watkins and Peter Dayan in 1992.

-Watkins was addressing “Learning from delayed rewards”, the title of his PhD thesis.
-Eight years earlier in 1981 the same problem, under the name of “Delayed reinforcement learning”, was solved by Bozinovski's Crossbar Adaptive Array (CAA).
+A convergence proof was presented by Watkins and Peter Dayan in 1992, building on Watkins' doctoral dissertation, Learning from Delayed Rewards.
+Eight years earlier in 1981, the same problem, under the name of "Delayed reinforcement learning," was solved by Bozinovski's Crossbar Adaptive Array (CAA).
 The memory matrix $W = \|w(a,s)\|$ was the same as the eight years later Q-table of Q-learning.
-The architecture introduced the term “state evaluation” in reinforcement learning.
+The architecture introduced the term "state evaluation" in reinforcement learning.
 The crossbar learning algorithm, written in mathematical pseudocode in the paper, in each iteration performs the following computation: